-As discussed in Section VI.B.2 below regarding MPD's training curricula and lesson plans, MPD's lesson plan entitled "Administrative Misconduct Investigation Policy and Procedures Using the Preponderance of the Evidence Standard" is pending final DOJ approval of the Chain of Command Misconduct Investigations General Order and Chain of Command Investigations Manual.118
+As discussed in Section VI.B.2 below regarding MPD's training curricula and lesson plans, MPD's lesson plan entitled "Administrative Misconduct Investigation Policy and Procedures Using the Preponderance of the Evidence Standard" is pending final DOJ approval of the Chain of Command Misconduct Investigations General Order and Chain of Command Investigations Manual.
+129

 MPD is not in substantial compliance with MOA paragraphs 68 and 78, which require that OPR be responsible for investigations of allegations of criminal misconduct and that MPD develop a DOJ-approved plan that allocates sufficient personnel and establishes procedures for the performance of timely misconduct investigations.
 DOJ approved the Serious Misconduct General Order on December 31, 2003.
-Although we have found that, in over 95% of the misconduct cases we have reviewed, the correct MPD entity conducted the investigation, in previous quarters we have found that the timeliness and quality of OIA's internal investigations are quite poor.
-We will be revisiting the OIA investigations in the coming quarter.
+Although we have found that, in over 95% of the misconduct cases we have reviewed, the correct MPD entity conducted the investigation, in previous quarters we have found that the timeliness and quality of IAD's internal investigations are quite poor.
+We will be revisiting the IAD investigations in the coming quarter.

 We find that MPD currently is not in substantial compliance with the provisions of MOA paragraphs 66 and 69 related to the prompt notification of the USAO when chain of command investigations reveal evidence of criminal misconduct on the part of an officer.
-Such cases are relatively rare -- over the past five quarters we have identified two cases involving potential criminal misconduct by an officer.
+Such cases are relatively rare -- over the past six quarters we have identified only two cases involving potential criminal misconduct by an officer.
 In neither of these cases, however, did the unit commander notify FIT and the USAO, as required by paragraph 66 of the MOA.
+In the coming quarter, we will review in more detail MPD's processes for notifying the USAO of potentially criminal misconduct on the part of officers.

 We find that MPD currently is in substantial compliance with the requirements in MOA paragraphs 72, 73, and 79 that OPR conduct investigations of certain categories of alleged officer misconduct and that allegations of excessive force involving the use of deadly force be assigned to FIT for investigation.
 MPD has obtained DOJ approval for both the Serious Misconduct Investigations General Order and the Office of Internal Affairs Operations Manual (on March 26, 2003).
-Our reviews of FIT investigations and eight samples of non-FIT MPD investigations have consistently found that, in greater than 95% of cases, the appropriate MPD investigative unit conducted the investigation.
+Our reviews of FIT investigations and nine samples of non-FIT MPD investigations have consistently found that, in greater than 95% of cases, the appropriate MPD investigative unit conducted the investigation.

 MPD is not currently in substantial compliance with MOA paragraphs 65, 74, and 103, which require that all administrative investigations of officer misconduct be completed within 90 days, absent special circumstances, and that each investigation of officer misconduct contain a final report that includes certain fundamental elements such as a description of the alleged incident, a summary and analysis of the evidence, and proposed findings.
-As reflected in the statistics reported above, significantly fewer than 90% of MPD's misconduct investigations are timely.
-MPD is in substantial compliance with the MOA's requirement that chain of command and OIA investigations include a final report prepared by the investigator.
-MPD has achieved compliance rates of greater than 95% in this area in four of the last five quarters, including a 100% compliance rate again this quarter.
+As reflected in the statistics reported above, in this quarter and last quarter, MPD has shown significant progress toward achieving the MOA's 90% timeliness threshold for non-FIT use of force and misconduct investigations.
+MPD is in substantial compliance with the MOA's requirement that chain of command and IAD investigations include a final report prepared by the investigator.
+MPD has achieved compliance rates of greater than 95% in this area.
 Moreover, the final investigator's reports that we reviewed have consistently included the required elements described above at a rate exceeding 95%.